 \subsection{Accuracy Evaluation}

 To evaluate the accuracy of regressions under our FCD scheme, we use the Mean Absolute Error (MAE) as the measure of model accuracy.
-We firstly fix the number of iterations $l=1000$ for the three regression models.
-Since ridge and lasso regression contains penalty terms, after several parameter searches we set their penalty coefficients $\lambda=5$.
+We first fix the number of iterations $l=1000$ for the three regression models.
+Since ridge and lasso regression contain penalty terms, after several parameter searches, we set their penalty coefficients $\lambda=5$.

 Note that we randomly take 20\% samples from each dataset as the testing dataset.
 The remaining samples are randomly distributed equally to each \textit{DO} for training the global regression model.
 The obtained results are shown in Table \ref{Tab:01}.
-From the table we can see that the MAE of the regressions of our distributed FCD scheme is very close to that of the centralized regression models.
+From the table, we can see that the MAE of the regressions under our distributed FCD scheme is very close to that of the centralized regression models.
 Specifically, the MAEs of FCD-Lasso and CTLR-Lasso are exactly the same.
 It means that our FCD is very effective with high regression accuracy.

 To test the convergence of regression models in FCD, we compare the accuracy of three regression models for different number of iterations.
-We record the MAE values of all regression models under both FCD and CTLR schemes on three UCI datasets for every two iterations , as shown in Fig. \ref{mae}.
+We record the MAE values of all regression models under both FCD and CTLR schemes on three UCI datasets for every two iterations, as shown in Fig. \ref{mae}.
 We can see that for the first several iterations, the MAE values of FCD models are larger than CTLR models.
-It is becouse that for our FCD scheme, data is distributed on multiple \textit{DO}s.
-But after 10 iterations, the MAE of FCD models is close to CTLR models until convergence.
+It is because that for our FCD scheme, data is distributed on multiple \textit{DO}s.
+But after ten iterations, the MAE of FCD models is close to CTLR models until convergence.
 For at most 20 iterations, our FCD regression models can converge and complete the training.